mediocregopher/radix/README.md

 *  Run "gofmt -w -s" for all Go code before pushing your code.
 *  Write terse code without too much newlines or other non-essential whitespace.

-New developers should add themselves to the list in CREDITS file, when submitting their first commit.

 ## Copyright and licensing